-Singleton is a smaller suburb in Western Australia within the Rockingham local government area (postcode 6175).
+Located in Western Australia within the Rockingham local government area, Singleton is a compact suburb (postcode 6175).
 With a population of 4,021, the suburb has a mix of young professionals and families with a median age of 35.
 Households earn a median income of $113K per year, with an average household size of 2.9 people.
+Recent annual estimates show population movement into the broader catchment, with population growth running at +3.2% year-on-year at the LGA level.
+WA employment has moved +1.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+WA also had 31 Commonwealth-backed major projects under construction, 7 underway, and 16 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are technicians & trades, professionals, community & personal service.
+Employment in the area leans toward construction and education.
 The top ancestries reported are English, Australian, Scottish.

 Singleton is served by 1 school, including 1 primary.
 The average ICSEA score is 994, which is around the national average of 1,000.
 Public transport access includes 11 bus stops.

-From an investment perspective, Singleton offers a gross rental yield of 5.1%, rated as high yield.
-Property prices sit below the state median ($643K/$951K), suggesting a potential value opportunity.
+From an investment perspective, Singleton shows a gross rental yield of approximately 5.6%, rated as high yield.
+Property prices sit below the state median ($643K/$951K), which can point to relative value.
 The price-to-income ratio of 5.7x is considered affordable.
 House prices have moved +22.5% year-on-year.
+Population growth of +3.2% year-on-year points to strong growth demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.